 If you’re going to train your employees but have limited time or human resources, it may be reasonable to buy an LMS with an integrated course library.
 Some platforms have libraries containing hundreds or even thousands of ready-made courses on different topics.

-BizLibrary is an online LMS designed to help companies improve and manage workplace training.
-It has all the standard LMS features like managing learners and content and reporting.
+BizLibrary is an online learning management system designed to help companies improve and manage workplace training.
+It has all the standard LMS features, like managing learners and content and reporting.
 It also has an integrated video library that contains more than 7,000 lessons covering every business training topic, including communication skills, leadership and management, sales and customer service, compliance training, desktop computer skills, and more.

 Coggno is an employee learning platform with a massive collection of eLearning courses.
 You can choose from thousands of courses in the Coggno catalog on different topics.
 The platform allows you to assign courses to your team from your desk and keep track of their progress.
 Your employees can also sign up for eLearning content they want to view on their own.

 Teachlr Organizations is a cloud-based e-course authoring and learning management platform.
-It has a content catalogue with 600+ courses made by experts from around the world.
+It has a content catalog with 600+ courses made by experts from around the world.
 There are courses on various topics including design, languages, marketing, music, and programming.
-Along with importing the content from the catalogue, you can also create simple courses on your own.
+Along with importing the content from the catalog, you can also create simple courses on your own.

 WorkWize is a powerful compliance-focused LMS designed to help training administrators and HR managers take compliance to the next level.
-It has a rapid authoring tool for creating unlimited SCORM courses from scratch, or customizing any of 40 ready-made courses available in the library.
-In addition to the eLearning options, Workwize has features to identify non-compliant teams, individuals or offices, plus; document sign-off/distribution for rolling out documents and proving acceptance and understanding.
+It has a rapid authoring tool for creating unlimited SCORM courses from scratch or customizing any of the 40 ready-made courses available in the library.
+In addition to the eLearning options, WorkWize has features to identify non-compliant teams, individuals or offices, plus; document sign-off/distribution for rolling out documents and proving acceptance and understanding.

-DiscoverLink is an LMS for restaurants and hotels that provides an employee development solution for staff working in the hospitality industry.
-You can’t create courses on the platform yourself, but there’s a library that offers a wide range of ready-made eLearning courses.
-You can use the existing content as- is or have it customized to meet your needs and reflect your company’s branding.
+Crunchtime is an online training platform for restaurants and hotels that provides an employee development solution for staff working in the hospitality industry.
+You can’t create courses on the platform, but there’s a library that offers a wide range of ready-made training courses.
+You can use the existing content as is or have it customized to meet your needs and reflect your company’s branding.

-Relias is a healthcare LMS that helps hospitals and other medical organizations better conduct training.
-The strong points of this platform are the webinar features that allow you to provide online CE training sessions, and the library containing 5,000+ training courses.
+Relias is a healthcare LMS that helps hospitals and other medical organizations better conduct computer-based training.
+The strong points of this platform are the webinar features that allow you to provide online CE training sessions (e.g., an online training seminar), and the library containing 5,000+ training courses.
 Relias even offers interactive videos on topics such as safety and ethics, among others.
-The LMS also has tools for easily transforming existing training documents into online courses and creating custom courses from scratch.
+The LMS also has tools for easily transforming existing training documents into eLearning courses and creating custom courses from scratch.

 Skillcast is an LMS built to help businesses deliver mandatory and optional compliance training to their employees.
 The platform offers off-the-shelf as well as bespoke solutions that allow users to either choose courses from the existing library or create custom content.
-The library includes ready-made courses on different topics such as data protection, common health and safety hazards, risk management, anti-money laundering, and insurance.
-To build custom courses, users can either modify the existing modules or use the built-in content authoring tool to create new courses.
+The library includes ready-made courses on different topics, such as data protection, common health and safety hazards, risk management, anti-money laundering, and insurance.
+To build custom courses, users can either modify the existing modules or use the built-in content creation tool to build new courses.

 Online Virtual Classrooms

-If an LMS is more focused on self-paced learning, a virtual classroom gives greater opportunities for group training.
-It’s a computer-based training tool that helps you create an environment where participants can communicate, view and discuss presentations and instructional videos and engage with other learning resources, all in an online setting.
+If an LMS is more focused on self-paced learning, a virtual classroom training tool provides greater opportunities for group training.
+In this case, it serves as a computer-based learning tool that helps you create an environment in which participants can communicate, view and discuss presentations and instructional videos, and engage with other learning resources, all in an online setting.

 It’s very similar to traditional instructor-led training, where there’s at least one educator and the lesson is conducted in real time.
 The difference is that users are connected through the Internet and can participate from anywhere in the world.
 If this is what you were looking for, see our list of virtual classrooms.

-LearnCube Virtual Classroom is a learning management tool that offers live video and audio support, various classroom communication tools, class scheduling, and media sharing.
+LearnCube Virtual Classroom is a computer-based training software that offers live video and audio support, various classroom training and communication tools, class scheduling, and media sharing.
 During online classes, educators can interact with learners via video and text chat, use a whiteboard for explaining the learning material, and share content including PDFs, audio files, videos, and online quizzes and tests.

-VEDAMO is a full-fledged eLearning solution that combines a virtual classroom and an LMS.
+VEDAMO is a full-fledged eLearning solution that combines a synchronous training tool and the functionality of an LMS.
 With its virtual classroom, you can create an unlimited number of live interactive online sessions and work simultaneously with up to 25 learners per session.
 The LMS provides you with an easy-to-use solution to create and deliver your courses and manage your learners.
 With the built-in course editor, you can build simple courses with quizzes.

-BrainCert is a cloud-based virtual classroom that comes with all the features necessary for seamless synchronous and asynchronous collaboration between a presenter and learners.
+BrainCert is a cloud-based solution that comes with all the features necessary for seamless synchronous and asynchronous collaboration between a presenter and learners.
 They include video conference in HD, a responsive whiteboard, moderation capabilities, screen sharing, session recording playback, class scheduler, and many more.
-You can customize your virtual classroom theme and colors by using the color picker tool.
+You can customize the tool’s theme and colors by using the color picker tool.

 We’ve collected a short list of the best intranets with a training delivery option that will help you find a solution that best suits your exact training needs.

-GreenOrbit is a cloud-based intranet solution aimed at empowering the digital workplace.
-It has a complete set of intranet features like document management, staff profile, onboarding, and more.
-You can also use the platform as a learning hub.
-GreenOrbit CMS makes it easy to create, organisze, and publish learning content.
+GreenOrbit (by Knosys) is a cloud-based intranet solution aimed at empowering the digital workplace.
+It has a complete set of intranet features like document management, staff profile, and onboarding.
+You can also use the platform for computer-based training.
+GreenOrbit CMS makes it easy to create, organize, and publish learning content.
 To create the content, you can use built-in templates and easily drag and drop components onto a page: text, images, videos, calendars, maps, and more.

 eXo Platform is open-source digital workplace software that includes a number of collaboration, communication, employee reward, and knowledge management features.
 It gives employees access to a company’s knowledge base that consists of documents.
-Employees can directly view compliance documents and learning materials in all popular formats online.
+You can let your employees learn compliance documents and other training materials in all popular online formats.
 The platform also has an enterprise wikis option.
 Employees can use wiki pages to write and share reports, guidelines, manuals, and more.

 Honey intranet gives employees a central location to find all the company information and resources they need.
 The platform makes it easy to organize, share, and access beautiful embedded learning content and rich media.
 The content can include text, links, images, files, code files, surveys, and rich media.

-ShortPoint allows you to build fully customizable beautiful intranet sites, portals and business website pages.
-You can upload your learning materials in PPT, Excel, Word, and PDF formats, as well as embed training videos from YouTube and Vimeo.
-You can also create date lists to organize face-to-face trainings, webinars, and other training activities in one place.
+ShortPoint allows you to build fully customizable beautiful intranet sites, portals, and business website pages.
+You can upload your training materials in PPT, Excel, Word, and PDF formats, as well as embed training videos from YouTube and Vimeo.
+You can also create date lists to organize face-to-face training, webinars, and other training activities in one place.

 A microlearning platform is a lifesaver for some trainers as it breaks information down into easily absorbed bite-sized chunks.
-Such a platform typically has a fast and easy-to-use authoring tool integrated into the LMS.
-Here, you’ll find brief descriptions of 9 microlearning platforms which will help you discover and narrow down your choices for a microlearning tool that is right for your company.
+Such a platform typically has fast and easy-to-use content creation features integrated into the LMS.
+Here, you’ll find brief descriptions of 6 microlearning platforms which will help you discover and narrow down your choices for a microlearning tool that is right for your company.

-Oplift Engage lets your staff gain knowledge through microlearning.
+Oplift Engage lets your staff gain knowledge through microlearning courses.
 You can deliver the learning content in small chunks and add questions and tasks to assess your employees’ skills.
 For successfully completed courses and quizzes, you can award your learners with Oplift’s “Achievements.”
-All learning materials are stored in the knowledge base, which gives staff the ability to quickly search for anything they need to know at any time: the latest company news, product information, how-tos, and videos.
+All the materials are stored in the knowledge base, which gives staff the ability to quickly search for anything they need to know at any time: the latest company news, product information, how-tos, and videos.

 EdApp is a microlearning LMS with an integrated authoring tool.
-Its microlearning is delivered via mobile, but works on desktop as well.
+Its microlearning is delivered via mobile devices, but works on desktops as well.
 EdApp’s authoring tool provides you with a library of fully interactive templates.
 You just need to apply your branding and author your templates to construct lessons.
-You can create microcourses with your own video, text, and images, and quizzes that include different types of questions and assessments.
+You can create microcourses with your own videos, text, images, and quizzes that include different types of questions and assessments.
 The content can be integrated directly with EdApp’s cloud delivery system or exported to SCORM.

-Axonify provides tools and services to help create results-oriented microlearning.
+Axonify is a computer-based training software that provides tools and services to help create results-oriented microlearning.
 It supports a variety of content including video uploads, YouTube, Vimeo, third-party hyperlinks, images, and text.
 You can also create tests and quizzes and reuse existing SCORM or xAPI modules.
 The platform also integrates with a library of ready-to-go video courses, and has a team of instructional designers who create customized content for clients.

 Video Training Tools

-Hippo Video is exceptionally handy as it works as a Chrome extension.
+Hippo Video is an exceptionally handy computer-based training software as it works as a Chrome extension.
 You can record, edit, and share videos right from the browser directly to Google Drive, YouTube, Vimeo, or Google Classroom.
 Hippo Video can make a learning video portal with video notes to review and assignments to do.
-You can also import videos from other video hosting platforms such as YouTube and Khan’s academy.
+You can also import videos from other video hosting platforms such as YouTube and Khan Academy.